 Years of Experience

-Residents of Phoenix, Ariz. pick up paychecks that are higher than any other city — the median salary is $55K annually; other top-paying cities include Richmond, Va. ($41K) and Memphis, Tenn. (approximately $41K).
-Pay rates in the United States are highest in the state of Texas, where they average to around $60K per year.
+Residents of Phoenix, Ariz. pick up paychecks that are higher than any other city — the median salary is $55K per year; other top-paying cities include Memphis, Tenn. (about $41K) and Richmond, Va. (approximately $40K).
+By state, Swift Transportation Corporation pays its Texas employees the most; the pay rate there is $60K annually.

 Certifications and Degrees